A decorated red mirror carved in silver, from the second half of the 20th century

 Description

 Elegant antique furniture and accessories can be an excellent idea for interior design.
-Currently, there is a growing number of enthusiasts for high-quality vintage items that possess a distinct character and soul.
+Currently, there is a growing number of enthusiasts for high-quality vintage items that have a distinct character and soul.
 This is a nod to history, craftsmanship, and the creation of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Empire-style furniture dates from the late 18th to early 19th centuries.
-It was influenced by Napoleon’s reign, emphasizing similarities and references to Roman and Greek ornamentation.
+Empire-style furniture dates from the late 18th to early 19th century, inspired by Napoleon’s reign.
+It features significant similarities and references to Roman and Greek ornamentation.

 Attributes / Details